-New Relic Infrastructure provides unprecedented data from your entire system by running comfortably on your hosts.
-In order to obtain this data, the agent must run as root.
+New Relic Infrastructure provides comprehensive data from your entire system by running comfortably on your hosts.
+Recommendation: In order to obtain this data, run the Infrastructure agent as root.

 Secure agent communication

 Every piece of information exchanged between your hosts and the Infrastructure agent is delivered securely.
 All communication from the agent occurs over HTTPS, using Transport Layer Security (TLS).
 To ensure secure communication, the New Relic Infrastructure agent was designed with the following protective measures:

 - All communication is established directly from the agent to the service.